nickmachairas/doctorate/docs/2-database/fhwa_dfltd.inc.rst

    E-R Diagram of *FHWA DFLTD v.2* (exported from MS Access)

-..
-TODO: rephrase this paragraph

-The key takeaway is that the list of projects will conform to the desired query criteria; however, the projects may contain additional explorations, deep foundations, and load tests that were not included in the query criteria.

-..
-TODO: talk about problems with use, requires MS Access 32-bit, erroneous values, 130 piles without information on even diameter

 *FHWA DFLTD v.2* was the largest database with over 900 projects and north of 1,500 pile load tests.
 It had, however, the poorest data quality.
 As an example, there were over 130 piles lacking basic information on diameter and/or length.
 Moreover, the database was developed for the 32-bit version of MS Access and would only work with 32-bit versions of MS Access which can be an issue for modern computers.